littlehorse-enterprises/lh-quickstart-dotnet/README.md

 ## Register Metadata

-Let's run the `register_metadata.py` app, which does 3 things:
+Let's run the `Program.cs` file, which does 3 things:

 1. Registers the `verify-identity`, `notify-customer-verified`, and `notify-customer-not-verified` task definitions (`TaskDef`s) with the LittleHorse Server.
 2. Registers an `ExternalEventDef` named `identity-verified` with the LittleHorse Server.